wahasa/Kali-Nethunter/README.md

 ---
 ## Desktop Environments
-on Kali, run this commands
+In Kali, run this commands

 > apt update